Abraham Nasatir

+Early life and education

-Nasatir was born in Santa Ana, California, to Jewish parents who had immigrated from Lithuania.
+Nasatir was born in Santa Ana, California in 1903 to Jewish parents who had immigrated from Lithuania.
 He completed his Ph.D. at the University of California, Berkeley when he was 19.
 He largely studied under Herbert Eugene Bolton at UC Berkeley.

 Career and contributions

 After receiving his Ph.D., Nasatir taught Latin American History for one year at the University of Iowa.
 Beginning in 1927, taught for 50 years at San Diego State University.
-In 1986 SDSU named a wing of its social sciences building in his honor.
+In 1986 SDSU named a wing of its social sciences building in his honor, along with a named endowed chair in the SDSU History department.

 Nasatir was the recipient of four Fulbright fellowships, and traveled to France, Spain and Chile for research.
 He published 19 books, and is credited with publishing some 300,000 pages of documents, studies and translations.

 He was named Distinguished Professor of the California State College System.
 He received the Henry R. Wagner Medal of Honor.
 He presided over the international chapter of Phi Alpha Theta, an international history honor society.

+In 1985 Nasatir's house was among those destroyed in the Normal Heights fire, along with 500,000 documents and 2,500 books in his possession.
+Although this was a truly significant loss, Nasatir had published or used extensively as sources in publication such a large percentage of the documents he had in his possession that the loss was not as devastating as it would have otherwise been.
+Some of his papers ended up being restored through a freeze-drying salvage process.

-Personal
+Personal life

 Nasatir was one of four children: three boys and a girl.
 He married Ida Hirsch; they had no children.
 He actively supported the activities of the California Jewish community.
-He died from complications of pneumonia at Mercy Hospital in Los Angeles, California.
+He died on January 18, 1991 from complications of pneumonia at Mercy Hospital in Los Angeles, California.

-In 1985 Nasatir's house was among those destroyed in the Normal Heights Fire, along with 500,000 documents and 2,500 books in his possession.
-Although this was a truly significant loss, Nasatir had published or used extensively as sources in publication such a large percentage of the documents he had in his possession that the loss was not as devastating as it would have otherwise been.
-Nasatir himself thanked God that no one was hurt in the fire.

-Nasatir was an Orthodox Jew.
-He was survived by his wife Ida.

-Zoe, brilliant French student in a master project, decided to continue the work of Abraham Nasatir completing his findings on the references of the term "California" in French newspapers.